rahulodedra30/MLOps-TA/lab3/readme.md

 # Vertex AI: Training, Serving a Custom Model and Monitoring drift

 ## Overview
-In this lab, you will learn how to use Vertex AI to train and serve a TensorFlow model using code in a custom container.
+In this lab, we will learn how to use Vertex AI to train and serve a TensorFlow model using code in a custom container.
 While we are using TensorFlow in this example, It could easily replaced by any another framework.
 We will be focussing on Training, Prediction, and Notebooks in this lab.

 ![](https://github.com/rahulodedra30/MLOps-TA/blob/main/lab3/Images/flow.png)